bigsk1/voice-chat-ai/README.md

 - Python 3.10
 - CUDA-enabled GPU
 - Microphone
-- A sence of humor
+- A sense of humor

 ### Steps